 With the allure of this Oceanside city nearly impossible to resist, let Boynton Beach Podiatry help make sure that you don’t miss a minute of it due to leg, ankle or foot problems.

-A proponent of advanced and modern techniques for treating patients with diabetes and other complications of the lower extremities, Dr. Goldbaum utilizes effective, non-invasive treatments, such as robotic cold laser therapy and stem cell injection therapy to treat conditions such as heel pain, neuropathy, fungal infections, ulcers and more at his offices in Boynton Beach, Delray Beach and Boca Raton.
+A proponent of advanced and modern techniques for treating patients with diabetes and other complications of the lower extremities, Dr. Goldbaum utilizes effective, non-invasive treatments, such as robotic cold laser therapy, to treat conditions such as heel pain, neuropathy, fungal infections, ulcers and more at his offices in Boynton Beach, Delray Beach and Boca Raton.

 With a unique, all-inclusive protocol, Dr. Goldbaum’s works closely with his patients in order to allow them to be pro-active and in control of their lives by limiting or eliminating all of their podiatric-related issues.